Denton, Lincolnshire: History

 The Denton name derives from the Old English 'dene+tun', meaning "village in a valley," but in Domesday it is written as "Dentune".

 Denton is the site of an ancient Roman settlement.
-It may also be a site of the Beaker culture, based on some archeological finds made.
+It may also be a site of the Beaker culture, based on some archaeological finds made.

 Iron industry

 Iron ore was quarried in the parish from about 1888 onwards.
-Quarrying began north of Woolsthorpe Road close to the boundary with Woolsthorpe ,continuing south of the road and finishing there in 1910.
+Quarrying began north of Woolsthorpe Road close to the boundary with Woolsthorpe, continuing south of the road and finishing there in 1910.
 The ore was taken by narrow gauge tramway to the Great Northern Railway branch at Woolsthorpe.
 Quarrying began again in 1918 close to the Harston road and the boundary with Harston in Leicestershire.
 Until 1930 this was south of the road.
 By 1918 the Great Northern branch had been extended to a point near Socketwell Plantation to serve quarries at Harston.
-A narrow gauge tramway was extended to serve the new Denton quarries from the Great Northern terminus.
+A narrow-gauge tramway was extended to serve the new Denton quarries from the Great Northern terminus.
 Quarrying was carried on north of the road from 1925 to 1931 and began again in Denton Park closer to Denton village, south of the road, in 1940.
 The Denton Park quarry closed in February 1974.
 The final quarry face was close to the A607.
-In 1948 the narrow gauge tramway was converted to standard gauge so that the ore no longer had to be tipped from narrow gauge wagons into standard gauge wagons.
+In 1948 the narrow gauge tramway was converted to standard gauge and connected to the branch railway so that the ore no longer had to be tipped from narrow gauge wagons into standard gauge wagons.
 Steam locomotives were used until 1967 when a diesel took over.

 The first quarries were worked by hand with the aid of explosives, From 1918 steam diggers began to be introduced and from 1938 diesel and electric machines.